EducationalTestingService/Confero/docs/source/get_started.rst

 likely severely compromised, so some action should likely be taken by the experimenter to correct the condition.

-Since the Confero View Alert system is completed configurable by the experimenter, and the action to take obviously depends on the specific Error Alert being generated, providing a list of specific Alerts and the action that should be taken under such a condition is beyond the scope of this document.
+Since the Confero View Alert system is configurable by the experimenter, and the action to take depends on the specific Error Alert being generated, providing a list of specific Alerts and the action that should be taken under such a condition is beyond the scope of this document.